jldec/pub-doc/markdown/000 Introduction.md

 pub-server generates finished HTML by combining markdown fragments with clean and fully-extensible handlebars templates.
 This provides maximal decoupling of user content from developer code and designer presentation.

 The generated output uses npm-installable themes and is fully customizable.

-Let's try to make it fun again to build nice clean front-end designs that others can enjoy!